 Frequently Asked Questions

 • Could a tandem partner sue me if he/she believes that I caused an accident, crash, or injury to occur?
-We certainly hope that would never happen.
+Yes.
+But, we certainly hope that would never happen.
 Cycling is an inherently dangerous sport and each tandem cyclist should know the risks.
 Thus, as a precondition to using our site, all users must agree to execute The U.S. Blind Tandem Cycling Connection’s Assumption of Risk, Waiver of Liability and Indemnity Agreement.
 This provides that you waive any claims against and release from liability the captain (if you are a stoker) and the stoker (if you are the captain) in the event you arrange a ride with a person or persons met through our site.
-But, all that being said, yes, let’s face it, you could still be sued.
+But, all that being said, yes, you could still be sued.

 Have another question?